 I have almost completely lost my hearing, and I have vision problems, especially in my right eye.

-I am praying for a cure and so thankful for the work that organisations like NF2 BioSolutions undertake, if not for me, then for the patients diagnosed with this disease in the future.
+I am praying for a cure and so thankful for the work that organizations like NF2 BioSolutions undertake, if not for me, then for the patients diagnosed with this disease in the future.
 Thank you for all you do.